+3.7.2.
+Weak instruments problem

-3.4.2.
-Weak instruments problem: Armstrong (2016).
-Armstrong (2016) points out a pontential incosistency in this GMM estimator when the number of products is large but the number of markets and firms is small.
+.
+Armstrong (2016) points out a potential inconsistency in this GMM estimator when the number of products is large but the number of markets and firms is small.
 BLP instruments affect prices only through price-cost margins.
-If price-cost margins converge fast enough to a constant as $J \to \infty$ , then GMM-BLP estimator is inconsistent [i.e., a extreme case of weak instruments].
-This is also a potential issue in small samples: there is a large bias and variance, and under-covered confidence intervals.
+If price-cost margins converge fast enough to a constant as $J \to \infty$, then GMM-BLP estimator is inconsistent.
+This is an extreme case of weak instruments.
+This is also a potential issue in small samples: the bias and variance of the estimator can be very large in small samples.
 Armstrong (2016) studies this issue under different data structures.
-Suppose that the dataset has variation over products (J products indexed by j), firms (N firms indexed ny n), and markets or time periods (T markets indexed by t), such that we observe prices and quantities $p{jnt}$ and $q{jnt}$ .
-Armstrong shows that the inconsistency depends on the form of the demand system (i.e., standard Logit or random coefficients model), and on the asymptotics of products per firm J/N.
+Suppose that the dataset has variation over products (J products indexed by j), firms (N firms indexed by n), and markets or time periods (T markets indexed by t), such that we observe prices and quantities p{jnt} and q{jnt} .
+Armstrong shows that the inconsistency depends on the form of the demand system (that is, standard Logit or random coefficients model), and on whether the number of products per firm J/N goes to a constant, to zero, or to infinity when J goes to infinity.